xlladdins/xll/docs/Excel4MacrosQ-S.md

 **Related Function**

-LISTBOX.PROPERTIES   Sets the properties of a list box and drop-down controls on worksheet and dialog sheets
+LISTBOX.PROPERTIES&nbsp;&nbsp;&nbsp;Sets the properties of a list box and drop-down controls on worksheet and dialog sheets

 Return to [top](#Q)